Snowman-s/computation-system/README.md

 - Turing Machine
 - Tag System
+- Write-First Turing Machine (Usually used in the middle of a conversion of a computational models by a _Converter_.)

 ### Convert (Beta)

 - "Turing Machine" simulates "2-Tag System"
-   (Yurii Rogozhin.
+   (ROGOZHIN, Yurii.
 Small universal Turing machines.
-Theoretical Computer Science, 168(2):215–240, 1996.)
+Theoretical Computer Science, 1996, 168.2: 215-240.)

+- "Write-First Turing Machine with 2-symbol" simulates "Turing Machine with 2-symbol"
+- "Tag System" simulates "Write-First Turing Machine with 2-symbol" (COCKE, John; MINSKY, Marvin.
+Universality of tag systems with P= 2.
+Journal of the ACM (JACM), 1964, 11.1: 15-20.)

 ## Documents